COVID-19: Bloody clash averted in Abuja – The Sun Nigeria

 This led to another round of quarrel as the uniformed men continued the resistance with the two teams wielding gun squaring up.

-Normalcy, however, returned as officers of the Air Force team asked the young officers to apologise to the senior police officer.
+Normalcy, however, returned as officers ofthe Air Force team asked the young officers to apologise to the Police Commander.

 Attah appealed to residents to comply with the restriction order, saying only those on essential duties will be allowed free movement.